K-bai/Minecraft-Ray-Collision-Detector/README.md

  * v2.6.3
    * Updates
       * Revised and redone a bunch of code.
 This optimizations plus the 2.6.2 changes mean:
-           * calling `ray_tick` runs between 7..45% less commands depending on the ray type and distance traveled.
+           * calling `ray_tick` runs between 23..52% less commands depending on the ray type and distance traveled.
 This is because for each block check iteration:
-             * ~22% less commands are used when the ray targets full blocks (air)
+             * ~26% less commands are used when the ray targets full blocks (air)
-             * ~38% less commands are used when the ray targets non full blocks (trapdoors, slabs, bells, ...)
+             * ~45% less commands are used when the ray targets non full blocks (trapdoors, slabs, bells, ...)
-             * ~43% less commands are used when the ray targets both blocks and entities
+             * ~47% less commands are used when the ray targets both blocks and entities
    * Fixes
       * Ray not being calculated properly when going through air corners
       * Ray going moving towards negative x and/or y and/or y with long "motion" sometimes iterated forever (caused by impressions)
       * Hanging roots, Lectern, Bamboo[leaves:large], Baners on wall not calc ok
       * Missing sea pickle, composter
+ * v2.7
+   * Updates
+      * Added support for 1.20
+   * Changes
+      * Default recursion limit is 256 (can be changed in the ini.mcfunction file)
+   * Fixes
+      * Fixed a bug where the ray would endlessly recurse, freezing the game.
+This would happen when the ray was passing through the corner of a block hitbox.